 I had inadequately researched the story of Shackleton and the Endurance prior to the trip but thankfully Jay, a fellow voyager, explained the significance of Stromness to me from the upper ship deck.
 Basically, when Shackleton and his small crew landed on the unpopulated southern coast of South Georgia, they still had to hike 42 kilometers across the interior of the island to Stromness, without a map, under the light of the moon.

 Gold Harbour was certainly one of the most memorable excursions of my entire Antarctic Cruise.
 The quantity of wildlife and glaciated mountain backdrops were too unreal for me to describe much further.
 These photos only give a glimpse into how incredible it was to experience firsthand.
+Imagine walking through a minefield of wildlife, trying not to encroach or disrupt anything, while hearing a constant squawk of penguins, accentuated by loud burps and farts erupting from the elephant seals.
+Paradise!

 Elephant Seal – Gold Harbour, South Georgia